mealaud/mealaud.github.io/content/math/notes/galois-theory/babys-first-field-extension.md

 forms a basis of $ K$ as an $ F$-vector space.
 {{% /MathEnv %}}

 This fact that we now have a field extension of degree $ n$ means that we can have finite fields that aren't just prime-ordered: we can have powers of primes!
-We'll talk more about this in the next installment, **Splitting Fields**!
+We'll talk more about this in a later installment on splitting fields.